UOM-EEE-EEEN11202/notes-part2/docs/chapters/week2/lab_b_stage_2.rst

       :align: center
       :alt: An empty Jupyter Notebook

    Save this to give it a name by clicking on :console:`File / Save As...`.
 Pick any name that you would like.
+Make sure you save it in your :console:`lab_b` folder.

 #.
 Copy and paste the code below into a cell and run the cell.
-VSCode which Python virtual environment you want to use, in which case you should select :console:`.venv`, the one we made :ref:`in the previous part of the lab <lab_b1>`.
-Does the code do as you would expect?
-Ask a demonstrator to help explain the operation if it would be useful.
+To do this, you may need to tell VSCode which Python virtual environment you want to use, in which case you should select :console:`.venv`, the one we made :ref:`in the previous part of the lab <lab_b1>`.

    .. code-block:: python